arihant72600/BioFaceNet/README.md

 A pretrained model can be downloaded form here: https://drive.google.com/drive/folders/1-4SxpdDGHw6gNng1rWBDEknBv7F7Tarp?usp=sharing

 model_v3.pth has was trained with a higher specularity loss, whereas model.pth was trained with a lower specularity loss.
+These should be put in folder called "working".